seninfobio/CrossCombination/README.md

   - in F1 hybrids exhibited intermediate characteristics of their parents in seed germination and dormancy with realtively high

+[Roy 1984_Interspecific transfer of Brassica juncea-type high blackleg resistance to Brassica napus.
+Euphytica 33: 295–303]
+  - F2 to F7 derived from F1 (B.juncea x B.napus) were obtained
+  - Liu et al. 2010, Roy 1980 was not ontained from F1 to F3

 # 5. B.juncea x F1 (B.juncea x B. napus (GM)) (BC1 to BC4)